rico-png/August_2005_kadatemy/README.md

 - # Tools/language used for project.

 The tools i used include-

-Python is the programming language i used
+- Python is the programming language i used
-VSCODE is where i hosted my code used a library called Calendar
+- VSCODE is where i hosted my code
+- Used a library called Calendar

 - # How to run your project.